yevgenyk/Play2/README.md

 	This builds and runs a series of *gtest* unit tests that are ran inside mac shell.
 	The last test downloads some JSON data from a remote site, updates a local database and pulls back the results.
 This means every time you run it the final
 	`Updated count` value will be different.
-1. Run `make ios`
-1. The iOS app in app-ios should run, pick the target called 'app'

 If you have gotten this far you should proceed to the actual starter apps!